This is a really rare edition of the game “Disruptor”.

 Very strange problem.
 I have never experienced this with any other Playstation game.

 So now you might wonder: “After going through all this trouble, is the game any good?”
-The answer of that question is hidden in the fact that this is a low budget title from Phoenix…
+The answer to that question is hidden in the fact that this is a low budget title from Phoenix…

 These four games are the only standard Playstation 1 titles that were released in cardboard cases.